Overkill L.A.

-Overkill L.A. or SST Overkill is a hardcore punk/speed metal band started in 1980 in Los Angeles and which recorded two records on SST Records and some tracks on compilations.
-The band started as Overkill but they were rechristened Overkill L.A. by SST Records when they re-released their albums in the '90s and SST Overkill when they reunited in 2005.
+Overkill L.A. or SST Overkill was a hardcore punk/speed metal band started in 1980 in Los Angeles and which recorded two records on SST Records and some tracks on compilations.
+The band started as Overkill but they were rechristened Overkill L.A. by SST Records when they re-released their debut album in 1992 and SST Overkill when they reunited in 2005.

 History

 Overkill began in late 1980 when guitar player Kurt Markham, the main songwriter, and bass player Ron Cordy, who composed most of the band's music, decided to start a band.
 Kurt soon switched to drums because he wanted his friend guitarist Felice Lococo to join the band but it didn't work, so they added Geoff Dimmick on guitar.
 John Joe Gurule was also added as the singer.

 Black Flag guitar player and SST Records owner Greg Ginn saw Overkill play and wanted them on his label but, soon after, Kurt and Ron grew tired of Gurule and expelled him from the band.
 Meanwhile, Black Flag had offered one of their roadies (and the Nig-Heist guitar player), Merrill Ward, to be their new singer before hiring Henry Rollins in 1981.
 Merrill refused and preferred joining Overkill.
 As the singer, Merrill helped the band gain recognition with his crazy stage antics, like lighting a jockstrap around his testicles on fire.

 Overkill entered the studio in early 1981 and recorded their first 7" E.P., Hell's Getting Hotter with Spot, which was released on SST Records later that year.
 After hearing the record, Lococo changed his mind and joined Overkill after Dimmick quit due to family matters.
 The band also started recording their first LP, Triumph of the Will in 1982.
 The instrumental tracks were completed in April and then Overkill played shows in Los Angeles, San Francisco, Santa Barbara, and San Pedro before kicking Ward out of the band before he could record the vocal tracks.
 Merrill was fired for calling the rest of the band "his backup band" and claiming he was going to "quit" while talking to groupies.